Giannis Antetokounmpo: NBA championship and Finals MVP (2020–2021)

-On December 15, 2020, Antetokounmpo re-signed with the Bucks, coming to terms on a 5-year, $228 million extension, the largest in league history.
-At the 2021 All-Star Game, he played on the team captained by James and scored 35 points on a perfect 16-of-16 shooting from the field to lead the team to a 170–150 win and became the first non-American to win the All-Star MVP.
+On December 15, 2020, Antetokounmpo re-signed with the Bucks, coming to terms on a five-year, $228 million extension, the largest in league history.
+At the 2021 All-Star Game, he played on the team captained by James and scored 35 points on a perfect 16-of-16 shooting from the field to lead the team to a 170–150 win and became the first non-American to win the All-Star Game MVP.
 The Bucks finished the 2020–21 season with a 46–26 record, clinching the third seed in the Eastern Conference.
-In the first round of the playoffs, they faced a rematch against the Miami Heat.
+In the first round of the playoffs, they faced a rematch against Miami.
 In a stark reversal of their upset loss the prior year, Antetokounmpo led the Bucks to a four-game sweep, closing out the series with his first playoff triple-double in Game 4.
-Antetokounmpo also led the Bucks to a seven-game series win over the Brooklyn Nets in the Eastern Conference Semifinals, where he averaged 31.9 points, 12.9 rebounds, and 3.6 assists per game.
+Antetokounmpo also led the Bucks to a seven-game series win over the Brooklyn Nets in the conference semifinals, where he averaged 31.9 points, 12.9 rebounds, and 3.6 assists per game.
 On June 29, 2021, Antetokounmpo suffered an injury to his left knee during the third quarter of Game 4 of the Eastern Conference Finals against the Atlanta Hawks after slamming into Clint Capela and landing awkwardly, resulting in a gruesome hyperextension.
-Antetokounmpo would not return to the game, and the Bucks lost 110–88.
+Antetokounmpo exited the game, and the Bucks lost 110–88.
 MRI results would later show that he did not suffer any ligament tears.
-Antetokounmpo was ruled out for both Games 5 and 6 of the Eastern Conference Finals as a result of the knee injury.
+Antetokounmpo was ruled out for both Games 5 and 6 of the conference finals as a result of the knee injury.
 The series returned to Milwaukee at a 2–2 deadlock, yet the Bucks ended up winning both Games 5 and 6 in his absence, advancing to the NBA Finals for the first time in 47 years.